Kpone residents express worry over the reopening of all schools

 The parents noted that they did not understand why the government would reopen schools for the pupils while the illness was still soaring.

-Madam Laurencia, a fashion designer, said, “I don’t support the KG pupils going back to school at all, my four year old boy picks anyone’s facemarks to wear in the house and after corrections for sometime now, he now hides to wear them infront of a mirror and I’m wondering if the teachers will have time to take care of these petty issues.“
+Madam Laurencia, a fashion designer, said, “I don’t support the KG pupils going back to school at all, my four-year-old boy picks anyone’s facemasks to wear in the house and after corrections for sometime now, he now hides to wear them infront of a mirror and I’m wondering if the teachers will have time to take care of these petty issues.“